 The next figure takes the analysis to higher levels of capital intensity, with EBITDA/EBIT factors ranging from 1.40 to 2.00.
-These companies range from manufacturing businesses to transportation and warehousing businesses, to utilities and mining.
+These companies range from manufacturing businesses to transportation services you can hire if you go now to this service provider website.
 Telecom companies would likely be off the chart, often having EBITDA/EBIT factors of well higher than 2.00.

 As expected, companies in the industries in the heavier capital intensity chart have relatively lower EBITDA multiples.
 As seen above, EBITDA multiples range from 5.0x (EBITDA/EBIT factor of 1.40) to 3.5x (EBITDA/EBIT factor of 2.00).

 Keep in mind that all of the hypothetical companies in our analysis are of comparable risk.
 They differ only in their relative capital intensities.

 The conclusions of this article are actually food for thought for market participants.